zoltanctoth/ceu-cloud-class/aws.md

 - To modify an instance in the EC2 console you can select that instance (or a series instances) using the blue check boxes at the left
 - You can then perform various tasks using the `Actions` menu
 - You can also right click on a single instance to obtain a similar menu
-- Before logging into this instance lets take a momemt to examine various important sections of the EC2 console in particular the `EC2 Dashboard`, `Volumes`, `Security Groups`, and `Key Pairs`
+- Before logging into this instance lets take a moment to examine various important sections of the EC2 console in particular the `EC2 Dashboard`, `Volumes`, `Security Groups`, and `Key Pairs`

 ***
 **Step 10.
 EXAMPLE!
 Console view of a new Instance (Please don't replicate this instance here)**